 Design Graphics General

-This course, students develop skills and processes for current and future industry and employment markets.
+In this course, students develop skills and processes for current and future industry and employment markets.
 This course is particularly suitable for Year 10 students who have completed the Advanced Multimedia Design course.
 Students are equipped with the knowledge and skills to understand design principles and processes, analyse problems and devise innovative strategies through projects.
 The Design General course also emphasises the scope of design in trade-based industries allowing students to maximise vocational pathways.

 Computer Science ATAR

 Computer Science ATAR will enable students to explore the fundamental principles, concepts and skills within the field of computing.
-They learn how to diagnose and solve problems in the course of understanding the building blocks of computing.
+They learn how to diagnose and solve problems by understanding the building blocks of computing.
 Students explore the principles related to the analysis and creation of computer and information systems; software development; the connectivity between computers; the management of data; the development of database systems; and the moral and ethical considerations for the development and use of computer systems.
 This course provides students with the practical and technical skills that equip them to function effectively in a world where these attributes are vital for employability and daily life in a technological society.

 ICT 20115 Certificate II in Information, Digital Media and Technology